StevenGonzalez/dev-cheat-sheets/README.md

 2. **Star**: Star the repository to keep track of updates
 3. **Local Copy**: Clone for offline access
 4. **Print**: Some developers prefer printed references

-## 🌟 Why These Tools?

-The tools covered in this repository represent the core of modern software development:

-- **Git**: Essential for version control and collaboration
-- **Docker**: Critical for containerization and deployment
-- **Bash**: Fundamental for automation and system administration
-- **Markdown**: Standard for documentation and README files
-- **VS Code**: Popular editor with extensive capabilities

 ## 📜 License